opennextjs/opennextjs-aws/README.md

 - Since we cannot continue the execution of the lambda once we have returned data from the cache, we check for `x-nextjs-cache` on the response from the **NextServer** and if it's stale or miss, we just put the url in a SQS queue to trigger a revalidation.
 - A lambda is listening for SQS events and fire a `HEAD` request in preview mode for all the url that needs to be revalidated

-##### **Experimental** Cache Interceptor

-We also implemented an experimental cache interceptor.
-The goal of the interceptor is to return data from s3 directly without having to invoke **NextServer**.

-This approach is faster especially on cold starts, but it comes at a cost, middleware functions will not be called for intercepted routes.
-It is also more prone to breaking in future versions of next.

-If you want to try this feature, you need to set the environment variable `EXPERIMENTAL_CACHE_INTERCEPTION` to `true` when you run the server function.

 #### CloudFront distribution

 Create a CloudFront distribution, and dispatch requests to their corresponding handlers (behaviors).
 The following behaviors are configured: